 This one is a bit more expensive than the others, but it’s worth it because of its uniqueness and fine art appeal.
 Deep matte has a smooth, silky non-reflective surface.
 It is soft to the touch and offers a gallery look.
 Images with natural light and soft tones work best with the deep matte.

 Best Use: Portfolio, Photos with Soft Lighting, Still Life and Black and Whites

 From my experience, that’s a common question for those who are new to photo books.
 It makes them hesitant to make photo books as they are afraid of fading or deterioration over time.
 Nowadays most if not all photo book printers are using archival inks, archival paper, etc. Photo books are meant to last as long as the average photographic and printed media.
 What’s more concerning I think is how quickly digital media changes over time.
 What happened to CDs and DVDs?
 Computers aren’t coming with them built-in as they were before.
 If we leave our images languishing in hard drives and our phones, it’s very easy to lose them as technology progresses.
 I love to walk around my home and enjoy a printed photo hung on my wall, or sit down with my children and look through a photo book together.
 There’s no substitute!– Photo Book Girl

-Thanks to Photo Book Girl for helping us with this article.
+Thanks to Photo Book Girl for helping us with this article on picture albums.
 Ready to get started?
 Read our epic guide on how to start a photo book.